 One set has the identified number already filled in on the ten frame.
 This set is best for children who need practice matching number to quantity and have not yet mastered one to one correspondence.

 This set is more appropriate for preschoolers who have already mastered one to one correspondence and do not need to guidance of the card, but rather just need practice solidifying the counting skills they already have.

 And, if you’re a kindergarten teacher, you may also notice that even numbered cards have an orange border and odd numbers have brown.
 So imagine the math activities you could do with that!

-Get Your FREE Thanksgiving Cards Printable
+Get Your FREE Thanksgiving Counting Cards

 Think your preschooler might enjoy these counting cards?
 You can download them by clicking the button below.